easifem/base/src/submodules/Rank2Tensor/src/old data/Stress/MdFiles/Stress_Class.md

 ## ToDo

-* Extend Assignment operator for `Obj = Mat`.
+* Extend Assignment operator for `obj = Mat`.
 This should not change the stress type
-* Extend Assignment operator for `Obj = Vec`.
+* Extend Assignment operator for `obj = Vec`.
 This should not change the stress type

 ## Structure